Sangiorgi report: The report

-The report minutely describes the business methods utilized by organized crime such as: committing robberies, infiltrating agricultural estates, counterfeiting banknotes.
+The report minutely describes the business methods used by organized crime such as: committing robberies, infiltrating agricultural estates, counterfeiting banknotes.
 However, their repressive and violent methods are also described in detail, such as threats and murders committed against witnesses.
 Sangiorgi furthermore describes how the territory is jointly administered by the Mafia bosses and how they use the funds destined for the families of those incarcerated and to pay the lawyers representing the mafia.
 Siino revealed that eight different Mafia families were present in the Conca d'Oro: